Skip to main content

 sfdx force:org:display -u orgAlias

-This is your authorization bearer token.
+This is your Authorization Bearer token.
 Make curl and rest API calls using this token.

 3. Here is a Cloudaware-specific example to retrieve the list of IP addresses: